 Helping reduce flood damages, restore aquatic habitat

-We expect the trend of larger, more frequent flooding in the basin to continue into the future.
+Due to climate change, we expect the trend of larger, more frequent flooding in the basin to continue into the future.

 Chehalis basin home to array of important habitats

-Yet, the basin’s ability to support some types of fish has decreased by as much as 80 percent.
+However, the basin’s ability to support some types of fish has decreased by as much as 80 percent.
 Poor returns have significantly limited harvests for tribal and non-tribal fisheries.
 If aquatic habitat in the basin does not improve, some salmon species could become endangered.